 Are PARP inhibitors safe and effective in men with elevated prostate cancer risk?
+(Blog Post)

 Prostate cancer, the primary cancer of the male reproductive system, affects 1 in 9 men during their lifetime1.
 For male carriers of the BRCA2 gene mutation, the risk is 1 in 3.
 These cancers range from slow-growing tumors that may need minimal or no treatment, to aggressive forms that require immediate and intensive care.
 The choice of treatment for prostate cancer depends on various factors, including the stage of the disease, the patient’s age, and overall health.